EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Related Works

 \textbf{Approximate nearest neighbor search (ANNS).} The goal of ANNS is to retrieve {\em almost} nearest neighbors without paying exorbitant costs of retrieving true neighbors ~\citep{clarkson1994algorithm,indyk1998approximate,weber1998quantitative}.
 The ``approximate'' nature comes from pruning-based search data structures~\citep{sivic2003video,malkov2020efficient,beygelzimer2006cover} as well as from the quantization based cheaper distance computation~\citep{jegou2010product,ge2013optimized}.
 This paper focuses on ANNS data structures and notes that compression is often complementary.
 Search data structures reduce the number of data points visited during the search.
 This is often achieved through hashing~\citep{datar2004locality,salakhutdinov2009semantic,kusupati2021llc}, trees~\citep{friedman1977algorithm,sivic2003video,Github:annoy,guo2020accelerating} and graphs~\citep{malkov2020efficient,jayaram2019diskann}.
 ANNS data structures also carefully handle the systems considerations involved in a deployment like load-balancing, disk I/O, main memory overhead, etc., and often tree-based data structures tend to prove highly performant owing to their simplicity and flexibility~\citep{guo2020accelerating}.
 For a more comprehensive review of ANNS structures, please refer to~\cite{cai2021a,li2020approximate,wang2021comprehensive}.
+Works such as CCSA~\citep{lassance2021composite} propose alternate ANN structures for efficient retrieval via constrained clustering.
+Other works such as TDM~\citep{zhu2018learning} proposes learning a tree-like ANNS but the ANNS is learnt in a disjoint fashion where k-means algorithm is used for learning the clustering without any supervision.
+Works such as JTM~\citep{zhu2019joint}, and Deep Retrieval~\citep{gao2020deep} also attempt to optimize the learn the indexer with a neural network - but they require pre-computation of optimal paths taken by the query and document for learning.
+Prior works including PQN~\citep{yu2018product} and GPQ~\citep{jang2020generalized} have explored end-to-end ANNS techniques in the visual domain which primarily rely on hashing-based approaches, and not an hierarchical tree-like structure. \EHI~differentiates itself through its novel tree structure and dense path embeddings, tailored for the unique characteristics of text data and semantic search.
+Furthermore, \EHI~handles a significantly larger number of buckets (e.g., 7000) compared to the 48-bit hashing used in approaches like GPQ, demonstrating its suitability for the scale of textual datasets with millions of documents.
+Similarly, the scale of the experiments are also significantly larger as PQN, GPQ showcase their efficacy on $\sim$170K images to be indexed (where the overhead of exact search might not be very large), while we experiment on $\sim$10M documents, where exact search is a significant overhead during inference.

+\EHI~works in an end-to-end fashion without any pre-computation of optimal paths, and is the \textit{first end-to-end hierarchical indexer} framework to the best of our knowledge.